baikalos/vendor_baikalos/docs/baikalosInfo.md

     JamesDSPManager
 ```

-Optional AICP packages to remove (in BoardConfig.mk)
+Optional baikalos packages to remove (in BoardConfig.mk)
 -------------------------------

 To remove MusicFX (and ship without any included equalizer app):